 Category: WiRES-X

+Update: WXScheduler 2.9.1 is available.
+The 2.9.1 installer is here.
+2.9.1 fixes problems with some Windows installations not working because there no longer is a “Programs (x86)” directory.
 WXScheduler is a program that allows WiRES-X nodes to automatically switch to a Room or Node at a predetermined date and time.
 It’s written in Python, but we now have a Windows installer which does not require the installation of Python.
-The installer is available here.
-The Github repository is here.
-If you experience problems, please use the Fusion Technical Net to report them (preferred), via Github issues, or email.
-Update 14 Feb 2024: Users that have OneDrive on their Read more…
+Description WXScheduler is a program that allows your WiRES-X node to Read more…

 If you want to set up an HRI-200 on Starlink, AT&T, or use you phone as a hotspot, there’s a problem.
 You need to open incoming ports and that can’t be done in many cases.
 The answer is to use a VPN to tunnel past your ISP to the raw Internet.
 One solution for some carriers is to use the PDN mode which does not require incoming ports to be open.
 But that may still not work.
 The other problem Read more…